 It’s a cold snow-swept night.
 A 14-year-old boy is walking his 13-year-old girlfriend from his next-door home down a narrow rural road.

 Snowplows have cleaned the street leaving high snow piles along each side of the road.
 This made it necessary they walk in the roadway a hundred yards or so to her family’s driveway.
-She is on his left out in the road some while he is at the road’s edge as they walk hand in hand.
+She is on his left out on the road while he is at the road’s edge as they walk hand in hand.

 The snow continues to fall around them in the dark.
-A car approaches from the rear and the driver is distracted and doesn’t see the couple in her headlights.
+A car approaches from the rear, and the driver is distracted and doesn’t see the couple in her headlights.

 Before the couple could react, the car hits the 13-year-old girl, ripping her hand from the boy’s hand, throwing her body down the road.

-In the blink of an eye, one young life is lost and two other lives are forever devastated.
+In the blink of an eye, one young life is lost, and two other lives are forever devastated.
 An already troubled 14-year-old boy now has to live with the horror of an emotionally wrenching tragedy no one should have to experience.
 He’ll forever be asking the, “What if?”

-Because this is a story about a real case seeking legal remedies I cannot relate anything more about the young lady and her family because I was not involved in that case.
+Because this is a story about a real case seeking legal remedies, I cannot relate anything more about the young lady and her family because I was not involved in that case.
 However, the young boy was not physically injured in this accident.
 The car never touched him.
 His only physical contact was having her hand ripped from his.